yerosan/Pharmaceuticals_sales_forecast/README.md

 pip install -r requirements.txt
 ```
 ### Usage
-Run the scripts in the scripts folder to preprocess data and build models.
-The app.py script can be used for running the main application.
+Run the scripts in the notebook folder to preprocess data and build models.
+The app.py script can be used for running the main application to forcast future sales based on the input.

 #### License
 This project is licensed under the MIT License.